 After the Bristol Half Marathon finished - hitting a record number of runners - I just couldn’t tear myself away from the team and the National Centre that had become more than just a place to volunteer but one full of friends.
 So, instead of leaving, I continued to volunteer at Penny Brohn UK during my final year of university.

-After finishing my course I was offered a temporary position within the Community and Challenge team, once again working on Bristol Half Marathon.
+After finishing my course I was offered a temporary position within the Community Fundraising Team, once again working on the Bristol Half Marathon.
 After the completion of my contract, like so many other young graduates, I gave in to that urge to travel and packed my bags.
 I was so glad to be able to satisfy the travelling bug, whilst keeping in touch with the team I had grown so fond of - the wonders of modern technology!
 Upon my return, I offered up my help once again and resumed volunteering, supporting the team in varied events and roles.

-In August 2016, an internal role advertised to join the Challenge and Community team, being a volunteer enabled me to apply from a really great position, knowing how the team worked and particular elements of the role.
+In August 2016, an internal role was advertised to join the Community Fundraising Team, being a volunteer gave me a great opportunity to apply.
+And knowing how the team worked and particular elements of the role all helped towards my application.
 I was thrilled when I was offered an interview - and then the job.
 It is a place that I truly love and feel incredibly welcome, both as a volunteer and now, as a member of staff.
-I think being a volunteer before working for Penny Brohn meant that when I did secure a job with them it felt like coming home.
-Having so many familiar faces around – and some not so familiar – everything is ever-changing and growing, and I can’t wait to see what my future with Penny Brohn holds.

 Being a volunteer before working for the charity meant that when I did secure a job with them it felt like coming home.
 Having so many familiar faces around - and some not so familiar, everything is changing and growing - and I can’t wait to see what my future with Penny Brohn UK holds.